socomsystems/documentation/developer_manual/app/storage/migrations.rst

   first one is the `appid`, the second one should be the `version`of your app as an integer.
 We recommend to use the major and minor digits of your apps version for that.
-This allows you to introduce a new migration in your branch for a Nextcloud version if there is already an migration path for a newer one in another branch.
+This allows you to introduce a new migration in your branch for a cyfrSpaces version if there is already an migration path for a newer one in another branch.
 Since you can’t change this retroactive, we recommend to leave enough space in between and therefor map the numbers to 3 digits:
   `1.0.x => 1000`, `2.34.x => 2034`, etc.